 The public funders use a joint inspection tool, based on the HUD Real Estate Assessment Center Physical Assessment Sub-system.
 Visits to properties are currently coordinated between funders to minimize the burden of multiple visits to the same property over the course of a year.
-King County had not yet performed any HOME funded project inspections when inspections were halted due to COVID-19.
-King County obtained a waiver for inspections from HUD pursuant to the April 10, 2020, Notice of Availability of waivers and suspensions of the HOME Program Requirements in Response to COVID-19.
-HUD has extended these waivers through September 30, 2021.
-King County will resume inspections in the second quarter of 2022.
+King County resumed inspections in March 2022, and completed all inspections by the due date of June 30, 2022.

 HUD monitored King County in 2021 and issued a finding related to the required "first ongoing periodic on-site inspections for the Kent permanent supportive housing project within twelve months of project completion."
 King County acknowledged that while HUD suspended/waived annual inspections due to the COVID pandemic, the required initial inspection was not waived.
-King County will conduct that inspection by April 1, 2022.
+King County completed that inspection by April 1, 2022.